ShubhamCpp/RaspiCam-UV4L/README.md

 The --port=9090 is the local IP port.
 You can use any port you like.

 The --max-streams=25 is the maximum simultaneous streams.

+Here the encoding is mjpeg.
+You can also use h264 for h264 encoding also.
+Just Replace mjpeg with h264 in the command or run the h264 script given as ` ./stream_uv4l_h264.sh `.

 ### Knowing your Raspberry Pi's Local IP Address :-